ebx-bundler/ebx/README.md

    ebx -m app.ts
    ```

+### ES Modules

+Modern JavaScript development often involves utilizing **ES6** module syntax, which provides a more organized and efficient way to structure and manage code dependencies.
+To facilitate this, Node.js introduced support for ES Modules _(ESM)_ in its ecosystem.
+By default, Node.js uses CommonJS (CJS) module syntax, but with the addition of the `"type": "module"` field in the package.json, it will transpile codes into ESM syntax.

+###

+Default output directory is `dist`, if you want to change to something else define main in `package.json`
+ex: `"main": "lib/app.js"` it will now compile and run `app.js` in `lib` directory

 ## Conclusion

-EBX simplifies the process of building and running TypeScript code by providing a command-line interface and a programmable API.
+EBX simplifies the process of building and running TypeScript code by providing a command-line interface.
 Its customizable options make it a versatile tool for various development workflows, and its ability to watch for changes and run the compiled program makes it suitable for both development and testing purposes.